OtterKring/PS_ReceiveConnectorManagement/README.md

 ### Final words

-I am happy about how this functions work.
+I am happy about how these functions work.
 However, the use of the `[Microsoft.Exchange.Data.IPRange]` structure is most likely the reason, why this code will not work for Exchange Online.
 I have not tried, yet, but I expect it just like any other `[Microsoft.Exchange...]` structure to not exist in imported exchange sessions (which the EOL console is).

 I will update the function for EOL compatibility as my time allows.